Man arrested, woman hospitalized after shooting in West Park leads to cross-county pursuit

 WEST PARK, FLA.
-(WSVN) - Authorities have arrested a man following a shooting in West Park that sent a woman to the hospital and led to a police pursuit that ended in Palm Beach County.
+(WSVN) - Authorities have arrested a man following a shooting in West Park that sent a woman to the hospital and led to a police pursuit across three counties that ended in Palm Beach County.

-Cellphone video captured the moment 41-year-old Shawn Michael Williams was taken into custody along Interstate 95, Saturday night.
+Cellphone video captured the moment police officers with their guns drawn took 41-year-old Shawn Michael Williams into custody along Interstate 95, near Delray Beach, Saturday night.

 According to the Broward Sheriff’s Office, the violent chain of events started hours earlier in West Park.
 Deputies responded to the scene of a shooting along the 4000 block of Southwest 18th Street, shortly after 6 p.m.